-The student is expected to meet with his/her Thesis committee members well in advance of completing the final thesis draft, and prior to the supervisor initiating the oral examination process with the College of Graduate Studies.
+The student is expected to meet with the student's Thesis committee members well in advance of completing the final thesis draft, and prior to the supervisor initiating the oral examination process with the College of Graduate Studies.

 M.A.
 Thesis Examination